rabm2k7/transports/README.md

 ### packet size considerations

-We will strive to keep out packages 'universal' and as light as possible, for which reason excepting *ff00-0000* all packets will likely be lzma compressed (or some other form of compression) by default.
+We will strive to keep packages 'universal' and as light as possible, for which reason excepting *ff00-0000* all packets will likely be lzma compressed (or some other form of compression) by default.

 ### packet encryption